damb121/myciproject/README.md

 <img width="950" alt="image" src="https://user-images.githubusercontent.com/66738622/185468807-673b489e-8db7-4840-9ba6-1ece24938591.png">

   - The landing page includes a photo of Kevins arrest warrant with another image while he was on the run.
-The though here is to grab the viewers attention and take advantage of the recent cultural obsession of true crime.
-If I had used a picture of Kevin behind a computer the use would not be as interested to learn more.
+The thought here is to grab the viewers attention and take advantage of the recent cultural obsession of true crime.
+If I had used a more boring picture of Kevin (behind a computer) the user would not be as interested to learn more.

   I used the transform zoom technique that was used in the love running project as I found it worked quite well with this image.